owid/walden/README.md

 _A prototype catalog of all upstream datasets used to build Our World In Data._

+## Goals

+Walden is a _source catalog_, meaning a catalog of datasets that we use to build OWID, in their raw form.
+Today these datasets are committed to the [importers](https://github.com/owid/importers) repo, but this cannot be done if they are too large, and is unlikely to scale well into the future.
+Walden aims to replace this pattern in user-friendly way, and to be the foundation stage of a highly repeatable data infrastructure.

 ## Catalog structure

+The catalog is meant to be both human and machine readable.
+It is just JSON files living in the `index/` directory, where each file tells you about a dataset and gives a URL where you can download it from.

-This repo contains a catalog of JSON metadata, representing datasets provided as is by large institutions or by researchers.
-For example, suppose the UN FAO provides a file `VeryImportantData.xlsx`.
-Then inside the `index/un_fao/` folder there will be a file `very_important_data.json` that looks like this:
+For example, suppose the UN FAO provides a file `VeryImportantData.xlsx` in 2019.
+Then inside the `index/un_fao/2019/` folder there will be a file `very_important_data.json` that looks like this:

 ```json
 {